mejia-dev/epicodus-capstone-mvp/Timetracker.md

     * Begin working on win condition.
     * Running into some trouble trying to figure out how to get the "end" of the rendered audio and make it an actionable condition.
       * Found that comparing `globalAudioHTMLElement.currentTime` to  `globalAudioBuffer.duration` should be what is needed, since this gets updated independently from any other functionality.
+    * Add functional winning message.
+    * Looking into scoring issues where enemy collides with end of level multiple times, causing multiple points to be added.

 * 2024-04-26 - 3.8 hours total
   * 11:15am PST - 3:03pm PST